New coffee grinder? How do you get started?

 Never grind finer than the zero point, the point where the burrs just touch.
 This prevents damage to your grinder and ensures smooth grinding.

-Ready to grind and enjoy!
+Ready to grind beans and enjoy!

-Also time to experiment with different grind sizes, brewing methods, and beans.
+Time to experiment with different grind sizes, brewing methods, and beans.
 And discover your perfect cup of coffee.

 Remember: a good coffee grinder is the foundation of your setup!
 Treat your grinder well, and you'll enjoy delicious coffees for a long time to come.
-Happy brewing!